Category Archives: Danish Royals

 Despite an 11-year difference in age, Ingrid and Frederik were said to have been a couple for some time.
 The two were distant cousins on both sides.
 Their closest mutual relations were Leopold, Grand Duke of Baden and King Oscar I of Sweden.

 Curiously, Frederik’s and Ingrid’s supposed engagement was rumored repeatedly years before it actually occurred.
-In 1918 word spread that Frederik and Ingrid were betrothed and an engagement announcement imminent, despite the fact that Ingrid was only 8 years old at the time.
+In 1918 word spread that Frederik and Ingrid were betrothed and an engagement announcement imminent, even though Ingrid was only 8 years old at the time.
 In 1929, announcements were again made for Ingrid’s and Frederik’s engagement, possibly as a part of royal wedding fever surrounding the marriage of Märtha of Sweden and Olav of Norway, when Ingrid served as a bridesmaid.
 At least one source cited the reasons for the “false starts” to the fact that Ingrid was the only granddaughter of King Gustav V and that several of her brothers had pursued commoner spouses.

 In 1934, rumors surfaced a third time about a soon-to-be-announced engagement between Frederik and Ingrid.
 The source of the rumors were unnamed members of the Swedish court who insisted that the announcement would be made when Ingrid and her father returned from a vacation in France.
 Ingrid denied the news of any engagement, but curiously, Frederik was noted to have been in France at the same time.

-The Danish Crown Princely couple was also in Sweden for the event.
-At the time of the formal announcement, a May wedding was hinted.
 Ingrid met her fiancé upon his arrival by train in Soedertelje (outside Stockholm), driving Frederik by herself back to the palace in Stockholm.
 As expected, the engagement was received very well in both countries and declared a “love match.”

-A candlelight dinner was held the evening of the announcement in celebration of the engagement.
+A candlelight dinner was held on the evening of the announcement in celebration of the engagement.
 The dinner included several toasts given to the happiness and good health of the new couple.

 Pre-Wedding Festivities

 The festivities in Stockholm were said to be the most lavish seen since the civil wedding of Astrid of Sweden and Crown Prince Leopold of the Belgians in 1926.
 Frederik arrived in Sweden for the wedding week on the morning of May 19, 1935, drawing a large crowd at the Stockholm train station.
-The week before the wedding saw a number of festivities held in honor of the couple.
+The week before the wedding saw several festivities held in honor of the couple.
 King Leopold III of Belgium and his wife Astrid (Ingrid’s cousin and a Princess of Sweden) hosted a reception at the Belgian Legation.

 King Christian X and Queen Alexandrine arrived in Sweden on May 21, 1935, on the Danish royal yacht.
 The couple was greeted in the Stockholm harbor by the colorfully decorated 40-foot Swedish royal barge, which carried them to the royal landing area.
-Several thousand uniformed troops and ordinary Swedes watched and cheered as the Danish royals were lead from the harbor to the royal palace.
+Several thousand uniformed troops and ordinary Swedes watched and cheered as the Danish royals were led from the harbor to the royal palace.

 King Gustav held a dinner and music concert for 800 guests (mostly royals and dignitaries) on May 22, 1935.
-Among the attendees were the Danish royals, the Belgian Crown Prince and Princess, and Wilhelm and Cecilie, former Crown Prince and Crown Princess of Germany.
+Among the attendees were the Danish royals, the Belgian Crown Prince and Princess, and Wilhelm and Cecilie, the former Crown Prince and Crown Princess of Germany.
 Most of the royal guests attended a second reception on the evening of May 23, 1935, followed by a gala performance at the Royal Opera House.

 Unlike several of their foreign guests, the Swedish and Danish royals had minimal security.
-However, with such a large group of royalty gathered for the events, there was a considerable concern for the possibility of kidnapping, assault, or assassination of one or more guests.
+However, with such a large group of royalty gathered for the events, there was concern for the possibility of kidnapping, assault, or assassination of one or more guests.
 The city of Stockholm posted detectives at every entrance of the Royal Palace, along with additional police officers on horseback patrolling the streets.
 Additional auxiliary officers were needed for escorts and guards.
 Messengers and delivery persons were given careful inspection for possible weapons or bombs.

 As with previous weddings, rumors of engagements between other European royals started to surface just before the Stockholm celebrations.
 The announcement of an engagement between Princess Juliana of the Netherlands and Prince Carl of Sweden, a cousin of Ingrid’s and brother of Astrid, Crown Princess of Belgium and Märtha, Crown Princess of Norway, was said to be imminent.
 Although Queen Wilhelmina and the Dutch government considered Carl a prime candidate for the marriage, Juliana found him dull and unintellectual.
 She married Bernhard of Lippe-Bisterfeld in 1937.